Lightning-AI/pytorch-lightning/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyTorch-Lightning!
+PyTorch-Lightning Documentation
 =============================

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 1
    :name: start
-   :caption: Quick Start
+   :caption: Start Here

    new-project
    examples